NellyW8/645Proj/README.md

 2. Source code:

     `Hello.cpp`
+3. Test cases and original human readable IR is in the testOutput folder:

 4. To remove dead arguments from functions.
 We used the `deadargelim` pass separately on the command line.